Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 Indirect promotion methods

-Promote in post-purchase email messaging
+11. Promote in post-purchase and onboarding emails

 Casper referral email